 If you aren’t quite ready to make a decision, there are several essential steps you can take right away to begin improving your reputation and digital marketing strategy.
 These tactics are only a small component of the complete strategy we can help you execute at enterprise scale.

 Claim all of your online properties and web pages: Whether or not you plan to manage accounts on Foursquare, Pinterest, Tumblr, or other social networks, you should at least claim the accounts before someone else does.
 Not sure where to start?
 Try using KnowEm to discover unclaimed accounts.
 Many brands have discovered counterfeit profiles publishing harmful content under their names.
 Furthermore, you may end up having to buy the rights to an otherwise free profile in order to silence the rogue account.

 Use your social media accounts: While you don’t have to regularly post to all of your accounts, expanding your social media presence by setting up profiles with images, logos, and business information is a good start.
 You should also actively use any networks that make sense for your brand.

 Become an authority by writing guest posts: One way to expand your digital footprint and display your knowledge is to write guest posts for other websites.
 These articles shouldn’t be about you, but they should be credited to you so searchers can find them.

-Link to your most positive online results: Promote the best new content about your brand’s corporate social responsibility and other positive initiatives by linking to it from highly trusted and authoritative sites.
+Link to your most positive online results: Promote articles about your brand’s corporate social responsibility and other positive initiatives by linking to it from highly trusted and authoritative sites.
 This will send a clear signal to search engines like Google and Bing that this content is relevant and popular, and it should rank higher as a result.

-Sign up for Google Alerts: Stay on top of brand mentions (good and bad) by setting up Google Alerts.
+Sign up for Google Alerts: Monitor brand mentions (good and bad) by setting up Google Alerts.
 You’ll be notified whenever someone mentions your name or brand so you can react quickly.
-Alternatively or additionally, you can also sign up for the aptly-named Mention, another tool used to monitor everything said about you on the internet in real-time — and in 42 languages.
+Alternatively or additionally, you can also sign up for the aptly-named Mention, another tool used to monitor everything said about you on the internet in real-time and in 42 languages.